Europe > 🇫🇷 France > Bastia (BIA)

 The Car or no Car advice for Bastia can be broken down into three similar questions - do you need a car in Bastia ; is it worth it (based on costs), and ultimately - should you rent one? (a balance of the two).

-🚆 🚌⛴️ Do we need to rent a car in Bastia ?
+🚆 🚌⛴️ Do you need to rent a car in Bastia ?

 🇫🇷 Mode